Nanoonga/chtml-masonry/README.md

 ### High Definition Displays

-Thumbnail images are fetched at a multiple of the device pixel ratio if their native width and height are large enough.
+Thumbnail images are fetched at a multiple of the device pixel ratio if `(display width * device pixel ratio) >= image width`.

 This will show the sharpest rendition on all displays at all times.

 Whether high-resolution thumbnails are worth their download bandwidth on devices with a pixel ratio > 2 is philosophical.
 For mobile devices, such densities are the result of Google's failure to define a display standard comparable to Apple's Retina.
 Google provisions bitmap assets up to 3x for Android even if some devices have a device pixel ratio greater than that.